 - 54% of institutional investors now use centralized clearing solutions to mitigate counterparty risks in crypto derivatives markets.

-- 39% of institutions demand pre-funding of collateral in OTC transactions, up from 28% in 2023, to manage default risk.
+- 39% of institutions demand pre-funding of collateral in OTC transactions to manage default risk.

 Risk Management Practices in Crypto Lending and Staking by Institutions